ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 ## Services for vCenter Server instances
 {: #vc_planning-addon-services}

 You can order services for your instance based on your needs, for example, disaster recovery.
-For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
+For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

 Services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
 {:important}